jbaublitz/miss-demeanor/README.md

 # miss-demeanor
-An audit compliance checker with a plugin interface and interpreted language bindings
+An audit compliance checker with a plugin interface

 ## Why miss-demeanor?
 1. The name is clever and Missy Elliott is great.